AnanyaRitu/test_app/README.md

 # test_app

 Python version- 3.8.10
+To install python:
-To install python use the following command sudo apt install python3.8
+sudo apt install python3.8

-The required packages are listed in the requirements.txt file install the packages listed in the file use the command below- pip install -r requirements.txt
+The required packages are listed in the requirements.txt file<br>
+install the packages:
+pip install -r requirements.txt

 to run the application: